Is Cardinal Newman's idea of conscience 'precisely modernist'?

 ‘[I]n catechesis, it is preferable to teach that the knowledge of the mystery of the Trinity and the incarnation of Christ is absolutely necessary […] Pope Benedict XIV advises that this explicit faith regarding the necessary means and precepts should be explained primarily in catechisms and sermons.’

 It does seem that the frequent presentation of the laxer position (especially as a ‘default’) is not conducive to evangelisation or indeed the salvation of souls.
 Further, while many clerics may well act on the stricter position in certain respects (such as when it comes to administering the sacraments), the tenor of many discussions of the topic makes it hard to see that it is ‘held in practice’.
 If it was, then surely fewer would talk to the faithful about the laxer position at all, let alone present it as if it were the ‘default’ or more probable opinion.
-This issue extends very far, and naturally is not limited to Bishop Sanborn or the RCI.
+This issue extends very far, and naturally is not limited to the bishop or his organization.

 Mgr Joseph Clifford Fenton, ‘The Holy Office Letter on the Necessity of the Catholic Church’, p 459.
 In The American Ecclesiastical Review, Dec.
 1952, Vol. 127, No. 6, pp 450-461.
 Available at https://archive.org/details/sim_american-ecclesiastical-review_1952-12_127_6/page/459/mode/1up